samuelhayashi/static-website-starter/README.md

 # Website Project Starter Kit

-This is a starter kit indetended to be used for any kind of static website.
+This is a starter kit intended to be used for any kind of static website.

 ***